 Valley Forge & Montgomery County

 Montgomery County celebrates a rich cultural tradition with museums that range from fine art to the art of comedy.
-Here are a few must-visit museums and attractions in and around Montgomery County, Pa.
+Here are a few must-visit museums and attractions in and around Montco.

-One of the most stunning exhibit spaces in all of Montgomery County (and perhaps all of Pennsylvania), Glencairn Museum focuses on religious iconography, with permanent collections that cover a comprehensive range of ethnicities, artistic traditions, belief systems and creative expression.
+One of the most stunning exhibit spaces in all of Montgomery County (and perhaps all of Pennsylvania), Glencairn Museum, part of the Bryn Athyn Historic District focuses on religious iconography, with permanent collections that cover a comprehensive range of ethnicities, artistic traditions, belief systems, and creative expression.

 JOHN JAMES AUDUBON CENTER AT MILL GROVE

-The John James Audubon Center, former home of the famed artist and naturalist, is about to complete a two-year renovation project.
-When it reopens in April 2018, visitors can expect new exhibits in the galleries, a refresh of the library and gift shop and a recharged presentation of the home’s history.
+The John James Audubon Center at Mill Grove, former home of the famed artist and naturalist, is in the midst of a major renovation project.
+When the museum reopens in the summer of 2019, visitors can expect new exhibits in the galleries, a refresh of the library and gift shop, and a recharged presentation of the home’s history.

 MENNONITE HERITAGE CENTER